24 Plastic Wrap Alternatives for an Eco-Friendly Kitchen

 Long before the invention of plastic wrap, food was stored in dishes (a bowl with a plate on top) and wrapped in dishtowels.
 I keep a set of large flour-sack cloths in my kitchen for all sorts of food-related purposes.

-Check out some of the best dishtowels and cloths:
+Check out some of the best dishtowels, tea towels and cloths:

 More Favorites from Mindful Momma

-What are your favorite plastic wrap alternatives?
+What are your favorite alternatives to plastic wrap?
 Let me know in the comments!

 green & healthy wishes Micaela signature

 P.S.
 Ready to tackle your bathroom next?
-You’ll find lots of zero waste bathroom swaps here!
+Zero waste bathroom swaps!

 1. Have you noticed if these alternatives work as well as the plastic wrap, in terms of keeping out other smells from surrounding foods in the fridge?